smcclatchy/inference-for-high-dimensional-data/_episodes/03-inference-for-highthroughput.md

 - "Explain how to ...."
 - "Demonstrate how to ...."
 keypoints:
-- "Edit the ..."
+- "P-values are random variables."
 - "Run ..."
 ---

 ## Inference in Practice

 Suppose we were given high-throughput gene expression data that was measured for several individuals in two populations.
 We are asked to report which genes have different average expression levels in the two populations.
 If instead of thousands of genes, we were handed data from just one gene, we could simply apply the inference techniques that we have learned before.
 We could, for example, use a t-test or some other test.
 Here we review what changes when we consider high-throughput data.

 #### p-values are random variables

 An important concept to remember in order to understand the concepts presented in this chapter is that p-values are random variables.
 To see this, consider the example in which we define a p-value from a t-test with a large enough sample size to use the CLT approximation.
-Then our p-value is defined as the probability that a normally distributed random variable is larger, in absolute value, than the observed t-test, call it $Z$.
+Then our p-value is defined as the probability that a normally distributed random variable is larger, in absolute value, than the observed t-test, call it <i>Z</i>.
 So for a two sided test the p-value is:

 $$
 p = 2 \{ 1 - \Phi(\mid Z \mid)\}